tylerb10/100-days-of-code/log.md

 ### Day 18: July 7, 2023

 **Today's Progress**: Spent some time going over data attributes and how I can use them in my ordering app.

+### Day 19: July 8, 2023

+**Today's Progress**: Writing functions to add clicked on menu items to a different array in my food ordering app.
+Also looking at how I want those to render in a new section below the menu after you add it to your order.